amidaware/tacticalrmm/README.md

 ## Linux agent versions supported
 - Any distro with systemd which includes but is not limited to: Debian (10, 11), Ubuntu x86_64 (18.04, 20.04, 22.04), Synology 7, centos, freepbx and more!
+- Not freeware!
+Linux agents do require a donation of at least 50$ !

 ## Mac agent versions supported
 - 64 bit Intel and Apple Silicon (M1, M2)